iukadike/blog/_posts/2023-09-10-format-string-attack.md

 - 0x080e5068 => 0xCCDD
 - 0x080e506a => 0xAABB

-The values written are cummulative, so when constructing our string, we have to start with the addresses that will store lower values.
+The values written are cumulative, so when constructing our string, we have to start with the addresses that will store lower values.

 For this task, I need to determine the total number of characters I would need to print for each precision modifier.
 - 0xAABB = 43707
 - 0xCCDD = 52445
-- The offset is 64, and will contain multiple format specifiers:
+- The offset is 64 and will contain multiple format specifiers:
   - we need one for the %hn% format specifier for the first address
   - we need one for the %x modulo precision modifier for the first address
   - we need 64 - 2 for the %x whole number precision modifier for the first address
-- The string will start with the address that will contain a lower value, appended by 4-bytes of random data to account for the %x specifier that will be used for the second address and finally the address that will contain a higher value.
-This is a total of 12-bytes.
+- The string will start with the address that will contain a lower value, be appended by 4 bytes of random data to account for the %x specifier that will be used for the second address, and finally the address that will contain a higher value.
+This is a total of 12 bytes.
-- The first address will store a lower value which is 0xAABB (43707).
+- The first address will store a lower value, which is 0xAABB (43707).
 The first 12 bytes are where I would store the target variable's addresses.
   - 43707 - 12 = 43695
 - The whole number %x precision modifier for the first address is:
   - 43695 // 62 = 704
 - The modulo number %x precision modifier for the first address is:
   - 43695 % 62 = 47
-- The second address will store a higher value which is 0xCCDD (52445).
-To determine the number of %x precision modifiers to use, we would subtract 0xAABB form 0xCCCC:
+- The second address will store a higher value, which is 0xCCDD (52445).
+To determine the number of %x precision modifiers to use, we would subtract 0xAABB from 0xCCCC:
   - 0xCCDD - 0xAABB = 52445 - 43707 = 8738

 ```python